Phishing, spear phishing, whaling, and fraudulent Google ads are only some of the numerous ways how cybercriminals may steal your sensitive data.

 Quick detection and takedown of phishing websites on 2500+ top-level domains.

 Hacken monitors domains with names similar to those of client’s company.
-24/7 service allows to identify and to prevent attacks before they take place.
+24/7 anti phishing security allows to identify and to prevent attacks before they take place.

 Hacken takes down fraudulent context ads that use your brand name on Google, Facebook, and other social media .

 It takes a lot of time and effort to identify and remove fraudulent ads; further, if your business runs multiple websites, the task becomes even more difficult.
-We use APIs, online forms, and special tools to tackle the problem, which allows us to resolve issues effectively and timely.
+We use APIs, online forms, and other anti phishing solutions to tackle the problem, which allows us to resolve issues effectively and timely.

 "Several organized phishing attacks targeting Jibrel Network's sales portal went live 30 minutes before our token sale started...
 After contacting Hacken for help, they comprehensively addressed the problem.
 I was so impressed by their speed and efficiency!"